 AS.180.606.
 Advanced Macroeconomics II.
 3 Credits.

 Prof. Carroll's course focuses on heterogeneous agent macroeconomic modeling, with an emphasis on hands-on learning about how to construct heterogeneous agent models using state-of-the-art techniques.
-Prerequisite(s): AS.180.603

 AS.180.607.
 Macroeconometrics I. 3 Credits.